The Vermont Statutes Online

 (3) A unit is appropriate for those purposes if it includes, together with other employees, an individual employed as a guard to enforce against employees and other persons rules to protect property of the employer or to protect the safety of persons on the employer’s premises.
 However, no labor organization may be certified as the representative of employees in a bargaining unit of guards if it admits to membership, or is affiliated directly or indirectly with an organization which admits to membership employees other than guards.

 (b) In determining whether a unit is appropriate for the purposes specified in subsection (a) of this section, the extent to which the employees have organized shall not be controlling.
-(Added 1967, No. 198, § 7.)
+(Added 1967, No. 198, § 7; amended 2023, No. 85 (Adj.
+Sess.), § 237, eff.
+July 1, 2024.)

-• § 1544.
-Rules and regulations
+§ 1544.
+Rules

-(b) In carrying out this chapter the Board may, under any applicable federal law, rule, or regulation, petition the National Labor Relations Board for an advisory opinion as to whether that agency will assert jurisdiction over a labor dispute which is the subject of a proceeding then pending before the Board.
+(b) In carrying out this chapter the Board may, under any applicable federal law, rule, or regulation, petition the National Labor Relations Board for an advisory opinion as to whether that agency will assert jurisdiction over a labor dispute that is the subject of a proceeding then pending before the Board.

 (c) All findings, conclusions, and determinations of the Board under this chapter shall be public records.
-(Added 1967, No. 198, § 12.)
+(Added 1967, No. 198, § 12; amended 2023, No. 85 (Adj.
+Sess.), § 238, eff.
+July 1, 2024.)

-• Subchapter 003: Elections
+- Subchapter 003: ELECTIONS

-• § 1581.
+§ 1581.
 Petitions for election; filing, investigations, hearings, determinations

-(1) By an employee or group of employees, or any individual or labor organization acting in their behalf, alleging that not less than 30 percent of the employees;
+(1) By an employee or group of employees, or any individual or labor organization acting in their behalf, alleging that not less than 30 percent of the employees:

 (A) wish to be represented for collective bargaining and that their employer declines to recognize their representative as the representative defined in section 1583 of this title; or